hunfoodev/Pix4Dauto/README.md

-# pix4dAuto
+# Pix4dAuto

+## Description
-Program to run pix4d projects automatically
+Program to create Pix4D projects automatically using a predefined template.